 Joseph Cirincione became president of the Ploughshares Fund in March 2008.
 He is author of Bomb Scare: The History and Future of Nuclear Weapons, Nuclear Nightmares, and Deadly Arsenals.
 He is also a co-author of Universal Compliance.
 Cirincione served as senior vice president for national security and international policy at the Center for American Progress and was director for nonproliferation at the Carnegie Endowment for International Peace for eight years.
 He also worked as a U.S. House of Representatives staffer on the Committee on Armed Services and the Military Reform Caucus.

-The executive director and chief operating officer of Ploughshares is Philip Yun.
+Philip Yun was the former executive director and CEO of Ploughshares.
 Before joining the fund he was a vice president at The Asia Foundation, a Pantech Scholar in Korean Studies at Stanford University’s Shorenstein Asia Pacific Research Center, and a vice president at the private equity firm H&Q Asia Pacific.
 Yun was an appointee of President Bill Clinton to the U.S. Department of State from 1994-2001, serving as Senior Advisor to the Assistant Secretary of State for East Asian and Pacific Affairs.

 Advisors and members of the Ploughshares Fund’s board of directors include Hal Harvey, president and CEO of the ClimateWorks Foundation; Steven Kirsch, chairman of the Steven and Michele Kirsch Foundation; Lawrence J. Korb, senior fellow with the Center for American Progress; left-of-center film actor Michael Douglas; former Obama administration Secretary of Defense Chuck Hagel; and controversial writer and media figure Reza Aslan.
 Former CIA officer Valerie Plame resigned from the Ploughshares Fund board after she made a series of anti-Semitic tweets endorsing an extreme-right article alleging a Jewish-led conspiracy to lead the country to war.